 Wrapping it up

-First of all, lose your virginity asap.
+First of all, I would focus on losing my virginity asap.
 Why?
-Because it’s an amazing feeling.
+Because it’s not a big deal.
 Because it’s waaaay better than porn.
 Because it’s a great relief.
-Because it opens the door for amazing experiences.
+Losing your virginity can help you release the feeling of burden, lack or unfulfilled desire.
+You’ll still have other goals, like getting a better partner if you so desire.
+But your point of view of things will be more relaxed and easy-going.
+So, in that way, it can open the door for amazing experiences.
 With the method that I show you here on The Core of Attraction you have the clear road map to do it fast.

 Second, here’s a quiz to check your knowledge so far:

 Should You Tell Her You Are Still a Virgin?

 0 of 3 questions completed

 Check if you grasped the main points of this article.

 You have already completed the quiz before.
 Hence you can not start it again.

 Quiz is loading...

 You must sign in or sign up to start the quiz.

 You have to finish following quiz, to start this quiz: